Samara Reck-Peterson

 Samara Reck-Peterson is an American cell biologist and biophysicist.
 She is a Professor of Cellular and Molecular Medicine and Cell and Developmental Biology at the University of California, San Diego and an Investigator of the Howard Hughes Medical Institute.
 She is known for her contributions to our understanding of how dynein, an exceptionally large motor protein that moves many intracellular cargos, works and is regulated.
 She developed one of the first systems to produce recombinant dynein and discovered that, unlike other cytoskeletal motors, dynein can take a wide variety of step sizes, forward and back and even sideways.
 She lives in San Diego, California.

 Early life and education

-Reck-Peterson was educated at Litchfield High School in Litchfield, MN, where she served as senior class president and graduated as salutatorian in 1989.
+Reck-Peterson was educated at Litchfield High School in Litchfield, Minnesota, where she served as senior class president and graduated as salutatorian in 1989.
 She was an all-state track and cross-country runner and team captain.
 She was inducted into the Litchfield High School Hall of Fame in 2017.